Water Sustainability Efforts

 In Kenya, 15 million people lack access to safe water and 37 million live without safe toilets (Water.org).
 For many, especially women and girls, each day begins with an hours-long walk under the scorching sun to fetch water—time stolen from school, safety, and opportunity.

 The Ewuaso Osiligi School and Rescue Center (EOC) is situated in the Kenyan Rift Valley, with nearby proximity to the village of Ewuaso Kedong.
 This area is noted for its vast expanse of arid and semi-arid beauty, volcanic landscape, livestock grazing, and Maasai culture.
-All life in this area faces significant challenges with water scarcity and land degradation due to erratic rainfall, high evaporation rates, limited access to any flowing surface water (river/streams/ponds or lakes), deficient subsurface water reservoirs due to volcanic dominated geology, and an ever growing increase in human activity.
-The current water supply at the EOC has become increasingly unreliable and inadequate for the growing rescue center and school.
+All life in this area faces significant challenges with water scarcity and land degradation due to erratic rainfall, high evaporation rates, limited access to surface water (rivers, streams, ponds, or lakes), deficient subsurface water reservoirs due to volcanic dominated geology, and an ever growing increase in human presence and activity.
+Since the center's founding in 2016, the EOC's water supply has become increasingly unreliable and inadequate for the growing rescue center and school.

 The KSOH and EOC boards of directors are working jointly on the creation of a multi-pronged strategy to improve sustainability for both the EOC and the surrounding Ewuaso area in the following ways: